dtcwee/soarer/README.md

 Flight simulation.
 Launch from the [home page](https://mobileflightapp.wordpress.com).
 ## Soarer (Mobile)
-Use device orientation to fly around the world.
+Use device orientation 📱 to fly around the world.
 ## Soarer PC
-Use Keyboard - Gamepad to fly around the world.
+Use Keyboard 🖥 and Gamepad 🎮 to fly around the world.
 ## To Do
-* Cloud animation
+* Dynamic clouds.
+* Consolidate Mobile and PC versions.